netro256/recipes/readme.md

 # Changes in this fork

-- Dark theme (and easy color replacement in _config.yml)
+- Light and Dark theme switcher (and easy theme replacement in _config.yml)
 - Menu bar for navigating the site
 - Adjusted dynamic sizing of images and text for better mobile experience
 - Components are listed as recipes (personal preference)
 - Scale-able recipes (thanks to [PhilipNelson5](https://github.com/PhilipNelson5/chowdown)'s fork), plus components scale with recipe
-- Prettier printable pages for recipes + components
+- Prettier and more compatible printable pages for recipes + components
 - Full width component recipes
 - A page with all the recipes/components listed by categories
 - A page for cooking tips/tricks